Dance Moms Defamation: A Look At The Case That Could Have Been

-Oh lo, fellow celebrity defamation enthusiast!
+Oh lo, fellow celebrity defamation enthusiasts!
 The legal gods have spoken, and the Dance Moms defamation trial is a no-go.
 A judge ruled that Kelly Hyland’s slander claims against bedraggled TV Dance Coach Abby Lee Miller are meritless.
 (But!
 Hyland’s breach of contract charge against the Dance Moms production company is headed to trial.)

-Dance Moms Defamation: A Look Back In Color
+Dance Moms Defamation: A Look Back, In Color

 Despite Dance Mom Kelly Hyland’s slander claims not cutting legal muster, let’s look back at the case – because in the legal blogging business, it’s not often you can litter a post with LOL-media.
 Besides, there’s footage of the events, so why not use ‘em!